znewman01/nix-doom-emacs/docs/faq.md

 ## What is `trivialBuild`?

 Though beyond the scope of this document, [`trivialBuild`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/emacs/trivial.nix) is a Nixpkgs function to trivially build Emacs packages.
 You can use it to build e.g. local packages or packages hosted on Git repositories.
-It is not a Nix-Doom-Emacs tool.
+It is not a nix-doom-emacs tool.
 It's also in a family of functions in Nixpkgs which are made to build Emacs packages.
 Such as:

 [`generic`](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/emacs/generic.nix): This is the "base" function which all the other build functions are derived from.